 Sheridan’s mission is to create an inclusive, vibrant learning community in a collaborative environment, and our faculty works with aspiring teachers to provide on-the-job training.
 Teacher training at Sheridan affords prospective educators the opportunity to learn and apply specific methods with the support of experienced mentor teachers.
 Participants begin to develop their teaching styles while learning the responsibilities and rewards of teaching.

 Along with other teachers who are new to Sheridan, apprentices work with an experienced mentor and attend new teacher meetings designed to support new faculty members and familiarize them with Sheridan.
 During weekly classes, apprentices receive instruction in the intellectual, social, physical, and emotional development of elementary and middle school students and training in Sheridan’s instructional programs.
-Apprentices attend Independent Education’s Beginning Teacher Institute and are encouraged to pursue other professional development opportunities.
+Over the course of the year, apprentices also attend a regional training program for new teachers and are encouraged to pursue other professional development opportunities.

 PDF files are preferred.